Menu

 The Vecinos Government Committee works to establish and maintain agreements with the Tulum municipal government and other authorities that benefit and protect North Akumal’s character, environment, security, and quality of life.
 To do this, we must establish Vecinos as the recognized legal representative for Akumal Norte (including both Vecinos member and non-members) and build the consensus among owners on prioriites and plans that the Tulum authorities will eventually demand.

-Please click here for a summary of phase one findings.
+Please click here for a summary of phase one findings of a consultant's study commissioned in 2022.
 Or click below to read the full report and supporting documents.

 6-10-2022 Consultant's Akumal Norte Diagnostic Report.pdf